 The CHANEL Perfection Lumiere Foundation (CAD$55 / USD$57, The Bay & Holt Renfrew) is one of the CHANEL foundations I purchased last year.
-I’ve heard hypes about CHANEL’s other foundations, particularly the VitaLumiere Aqua foundation (which I also purchased), but hardly about the others.
+I’ve heard hypes about CHANEL’s other foundations, particularly the VitaLumiere Aqua foundation (which I also purchased), but hardly about the others and so in the hopes of getting more attention to the not-so-known foundations in the range, I figure I should review it!

 This foundation is a relatively new introduction in CHANEL’s range of liquid foundations, and is the replacement to the Pro Lumiere foundations which was a favourite among many CHANEL fans.

-Luxurious, and high-end brands such as CHANEL always bring along a certain kind of expectations, and this foundation truly exceeded my very strict and high expectations, so much so that it is one that I will likely repurchase in the future.
+Luxurious, and high-end brands such as CHANEL always bring along a certain kind of expectations, and this foundation truly exceeded my very strict and high expectations, so much so that it is one that I will likely repurchase in the future despite the price tag.

 The design is quite standard, and very much CHANEL-esque: frosted glass bottle with a pump and a black matte cap (which is a magnet for fingerprints) with the CHANEL C’s on top.
 The frosted glass is not a good indicator of the colour inside, so I would advise for you to test it on your face, and neck before purchasing.
 Despite that drawback, it is still a great foundation bottle to display on your vanity